 The CRP pedagogy was designed to be the foundation of, or incorporated into, teacher professional development and intervention.
 It has been incorporated as a critical component of the Pyramid Model and Positive Behavioral Interventions and Supports (PBIS) more broadly, as well as other models.
-Research finds that CRP shows promise in addressing racial disproportionality in disciplinary actions, and that coupled with a PBIS framework can also reduce discipline disparities.
-Several states that have incorporated CRP into their PBIS work have decreased disproportionality in exclusionary discipline.
+Research finds that CRP shows promise in addressing racial disproportionality in disciplinary actions, 107 and that coupled with a PBIS framework can also reduce discipline disparities.
+108 Several states that have incorporated CRP into their PBIS work have decreased disproportionality in exclusionary discipline.
+109 discipline.
+One study found that disparity rates decreased in schools implementing PBIS over a three-year period but grew each year in schools not implementing PBIS.
+The More recent research shows that disproportionality in suspensions between Black and White children was 20% lower among schools implementing PBIS with fidelity than the national average.
+The Elements of PBIS that may contribute to equity in school discipline include its focus on (a) implementing school systems that can be adapted to the values and needs of students, their families, and the community, (b) using an instructional approach to prevent and respond to unwanted behavior, and (c) assessing disaggregated data.